rancher/docs/content/k3s/latest/en/installation/install-options/_index.md

    --service-cidr value                       (networking) Network CIDR to use for services IPs (default: "10.43.0.0/16") --cluster-dns value                        (networking) Cluster IP for coredns service.
 Should be in your service-cidr range (default: 10.43.0.10)
-   --cluster-domain value                     (networking) Cluster Domain (default: "cluster.local") --flannel-backend value                    (networking) One of 'none', 'vxlan', 'ipsec', or 'flannel' (default: "vxlan") --token value, -t value                    (cluster) Shared secret used to join a server or agent to a cluster [$K3S_TOKEN]
+   --cluster-domain value                     (networking) Cluster Domain (default: "cluster.local") --flannel-backend value                    (networking) One of 'none', 'vxlan', 'ipsec', 'host-gw', or 'wireguard' (default: "vxlan")
+   --token value, -t value                    (cluster) Shared secret used to join a server or agent to a cluster [$K3S_TOKEN]
    --token-file value                         (cluster) File containing the cluster-secret/token [$K3S_TOKEN_FILE] --write-kubeconfig value, -o value         (client) Write kubeconfig for admin client to this file [$K3S_KUBECONFIG_OUTPUT]